-Ministry of Trade and Industry P.O.
-Box 1844 ASMARA State of Eritrea
+Ministry of Trade and Industry

+P. O. Box 1844 ASMARA State of Eritrea

-Coordinating Ministry Tel: + 291 1117103, Fax: +291 1120586; +291 1124175 Email: ericomesa2@gmail.com ; abdulrah78@gmail.com ; zeferfd@gmail.com (National Contact Points) The Eritrean Ambassador to Kenya and Permanent Representative to COMESA New Waumuni House 2nd Floor P O Box 38651 Westlands NAIROBI Kenya Tel:+254-2-443164 .
-Fax: +254-2-443165 .
-E-mail: beveneruesom@gmail.com
+Tel: + 291 1117103, Fax: +291 1120586; +291 1124175

+(National Contact Points)

+Email: ericomesa2@gmail.com; abdulrah78@gmail.com; zeferfd@gmail.com

+The Eritrean Ambassador to Kenya and Permanent

+Representative to COMESA New Waumuni House 2nd Floor

+P O Box 38651 Westlands NAIROBI Kenya

+Tel:+254-2-443164 , Fax: +254-2-443165, E-mail: beyeneruesom@gmail.com

-- The Government established the Cabinet sub-committee, Emergency Task Force, Regional and Sector Committees to implement the COVID-19 Emergency Plan and declared a national state of emergency - Partial lockdown for 21 days beginning midnight of 15 April 2020. - On 22 April 2020 reversed a decision to relax coronavirus restrictions thus non-essential movements suspended, while public gatherings of more than 20 banned. - Only essential sectors as identified allowed to operate and to also follow WHO Guidelines; - Suspension of private and public gatherings of 50 people or more - Closure of schools - Suspension of non-essential travel for all citizens - Recruitment and training of health workers, including scheduled onsite trainings of army personnel on screening at informal PoEs - Intensive screening and mandatory self-isolation for residents/citizens coming from high risk countries, - Enhanced coordination and collaboration among stakeholders through one channel of communication and conducting joint inspections, - Collaboration with neighboring countries through sharing of information on national developments that impact the movement of goods across the border. - Provision of PPE to staff and sensitization on the pandemic. - Mass COVID-19 screening, - Restricted entry to foreign nationals coming from high-risk countries. - The Government issued a supplementary budget for public healthcare amounting to E100 million (app.
-US\$ 5.38) or 0.14 percent of GDP. - Redirected low priority recurrent spending to the fight against the pandemic and health infrastructure - Set up Contact Point for information on measures affecting trade appointed including the contact details. - Redirected low priority recurrent spending to the fight against the pandemic and for health infrastructure.
+- The Government established the Cabinet sub-committee, Emergency Task Force, Regional and Sector Committees to implement the COVID-19 Emergency Plan and declared a national state of emergency - Partial lockdown for 21 days beginning midnight of 15 April 2020. - On 22 April 2020 reversed a decision to relax coronavirus restrictions thus non-essential movements suspended, while public gatherings of more than 20 banned. - Operation permits for non-essential businesses revoked beginning 24 April, that include car dealerships, craft vendors, photographic studios, agents and consultants, dry cleaners, driving schools, furniture shops, general dealers not selling food items, car wash business, casinos and gambling shops, clothing shops (excluding baby shops) - Only essential sectors as identified allowed to operate and to also follow WHO Guidelines; - Suspension of private and public gatherings of 50 people or more - Closure of schools - Suspension of non-essential travel for all citizens - Recruitment and training of health workers, including scheduled onsite trainings of army personnel on screening at informal PoEs - Intensive screening and mandatory self-isolation for residents/citizens coming from high risk countries, - Enhanced coordination and collaboration among stakeholders through one channel of communication and conducting joint inspections, - Collaboration with neighboring countries through sharing of information on national developments that impact the movement of goods across the border, - Provision of PPE to staff and sensitization on the pandemic, - Mass COVID-19 screening, - Restricted entry to foreign nationals coming from high-risk countries. - The Government issued a supplementary budget for public healthcare amounting to E100 million (app.
+US\$ 5.38 million) or 0.14 percent of GDP. - Redirected low priority recurrent spending to the fight against the pandemic and health infrastructure

+Set up Contact Point for information on measures affecting trade appointed including the contact details.